asilvas/cassango/CONSISTENCY_SPEC.md

 While the default behavior is Optimistic Consistency, this behavior can also be overridden using one of the below options:

-* Fast - Success on confirmation of 1 node.
+* Fast - For use with data consistency and integrity is not important, favoring performance above all else.
+Success on confirmation of 1 node.
 In this mode local nodes will be hit first, and distributed nodes will only be hit on retry.
-* Optimistic - An attempt to confirm 2 or more local nodes.
+* Optimistic - Ideal with most use cases, favoring a balance of high local consistency with good local performance.
+An attempt to confirm 2 or more local nodes.
 In this mode local nodes will be hit first, and distributed nodes will only be hit if zero local nodes could be confirmed.
-Unlike Important Consistency, Optimistic Consistency will favor local nodes and thus perform much better across distributed clusters and node downtime.
+Unlike `Important`, `Optimistic` will favor local nodes and thus perform much better across distributed clusters and node downtime.
 If 2 or more nodes cannot be confirmed, successful will still be returned, but with warning.
-* Important - An attempt to confirm 2 or more nodes.
+* Important - Very similar to `Optimistic` policy, but favoring data consistency in failure scenarios.
+An attempt to confirm 2 or more nodes.
 In this mode local nodes will be hit first, and distributed nodes will only be hit on retry.
 If 2 or more nodes cannot be confirmed, successful will still be returned, but with warning.
-* Critical - An attempt to confirm 3 or more nodes.
+* Critical - Useful where high consistency is a requirement regardless of performance cost.
+An attempt to confirm 3 or more nodes.
 In this mode local nodes will be hit first, and distributed nodes will only be hit on retry.
 Under no circumstance will success be returned if fewer than 3 nodes can be confirmed.